What Is Cervical Spondylosis? And How Is It Different From Cervical Spondylitis?

 - Severe Spondylosis of the Neck

-As aforementioned, spondylosis is age-related and signifies general wear and tear of the neck as a whole.
+As aforementioned, spondylosis is age-related and signifies the neck’s general wear and tear as a whole.
 It combines muscles, damage, ligament damage, bone damage, joint damage, and spinal disc issues without differentiating between them.
-Regardless of severity, these terms are descriptive of uniform degenerative changes in bones and soft tissues.
+Regardless of severity, these terms describe uniform degenerative changes in bones and soft tissues.
 Thus, the mild cervical spondylosis has mild degenerative changes in bones, soft tissues, joints, and spinal discs of the neck.
 However, in patients with moderate or severe joint damage, mild muscle damage, or moderate spinal disc issues, cervical spondylosis should not be used.
 In other words, the degenerative changes or damage to tissue must be uniform for proper use of the term.

 Spinal disc damage (such as degenerative disc disease, bulging discs, herniated discs, and bone spurs) are common.
 Most will complain of cervical radiculopathy.
 Cervical radiculopathy occurs when the spinal cord and nerves are pinched.
 Pain in the arms or pins and needles sensation in shoulders or arms are characteristic symptoms associated with cervical radiculopathy.